svetlozardraganov/chaos-installer/README.md

 # chaos-installer
 Complete automation tool for installing/uninstalling Chaos products.
+The tool support:
+* All Chaos products
-Support all Chaos products on Windows, Linux, and MacOS systems.
+* All Operating Systems Windows, Linux, and MacOS.
+* All installation types (Official, Nightly, ZIP/Arbitrary)
+* Product Uninstallation
+* License Listener

 # Disclamer
 FTP and HTTP connection information has been removed due to their sensitivity.
 This will make the code unusable but it will still demonstrate my programming skills.